GREAT LAKES MUD

 Cost: $165 million

-Note: In the 2022 final revised remedial design, the cleanup will incorporate the creation of a Shallow Sheltered Bay with deep-to-shallow water transitions throughout the site.
-Sediment will be stored long-term in two Confined Disposal Facilities (CDFs) located above the ordinary high water level.
+In the 2022 final revised remedial design, the cleanup will incorporate the creation of a Shallow Sheltered Bay with deep-to-shallow water transitions throughout the site.
+Dredged sediment will be stored long-term on site in two Confined Disposal Facilities (CDFs).

 Construction Progress

-Weekly photos of construction progress are available on the EPA Spirit Lake Website.
+Weekly photos of remediation and restoration activities on site are available on the EPA Spirit Lake Website.
+Hover over each photo below to learn more.

 Short-term Disruptions

-NOISE: Mufflers and muted back-up alarms on equipment may be implemented to reduce the noise of construction on the site during night hours.
-The City of Duluth has noise ordinances that apply to construction sites, and this project will be no exception.
+NOISE: Construction equipment with mufflers and muted back-up alarms may be used on site during night hours to reduce noise.
+The City of Duluth has noise ordinances that apply to construction sites and this project will be no exception.

 Long-term Benefits